Gloria Jeans: Logo

 Gloria Jeans has used three logos throughout its existence.

-Until 2011, the Gloria Jeans brand name was italicized on the logo and had a blue color.
+Until 2011, the Gloria Jeans brand name was italicized on the logo and was blue.
 The letters "G" and "J" were larger than the other letters.
 There was a horizontal stripe under the name.

-In 2011, the logo changed colors, and now had the white inscription "Gloria Jeans" on a blue background.
+In 2011, the logo changed colors and now had the white inscription "Gloria Jeans" on a blue background.

 In 2013, the company used the logo with white letters "G" and "J" on a red background, below which was the blue inscription "Gloria Jeans".

-The new logo of 2022 is minimalistic, in a contemporary font: the white letters "GJ" on a gray background.
+The new 2022 logo is minimalistic, in a contemporary font: the white letters "GJ" on a gray background.